Pitching Your Comic

 Research the publisher.
 Don’t just blindly submit to every publisher.
 Know each one’s guidelines and what kind of content they produce.
 Find the publishers that will be most interested in your work and target those.
 Similarly…

 Give them something to look at.
-Whether it’s character designs or the entire completed comic, you should include at least some visual piece to go with your pitch.
-This is mainly to help you stand out as most publishers will get bored if all you provide is a script.
+Whether it’s character designs, photos of your previous work, or a link to the entire completed comic, you should include at least some visual piece to go with your pitch.
+This is mainly to help you stand out, as most publishers will get bored if all you provide is a script.
 That said…

 Follow the publisher’s submission guidelines.
 This is the most important step when submitting to a publisher.
-The fastest way of getting ignored by a publisher is by not following their guidelines.
-By obeying them, you’re showing the publisher that you’re responsible and know how to listen to requirements.
+The fastest way of getting ignored is by not following a publisher’s guidelines.
+By obeying them, you’re showing the publisher that you’re responsible and know how to listen to instructions.
 If all they want is a script, give them a script.
 Some publishers want to receive very specific things so again make sure to read their guidelines thoroughly before submitting.

 List of Publishers